 The performance of each system has been measured in terms of mean element error rate versus normalized signal-to-noise ratio under various conditions of fading signal with added uniform-spectrum random noise.
-The transmission path was provided by a fading simulator [4] with facilities for simulating equal-activity two-path propagation (with selected path-time difference) and dual space-diversity reception.
+The transmission path was provided by a fading simulator [Law et al., 1957] with facilities for simulating equal-activity two-path propagation (with selected path-time difference) and dual space-diversity reception.